Agenda for Upcoming Program

 As a result of this educational activity, participants will be able to:

-3. Describe two caring practices that promote compassionate caring moments in care for self and others.
+3. Describe how caring reflective practices expand compassionate care consciousness and intent.

 Program Content: